skpomerv/ScottBot/README.md

 Create a .env with the DISCORD\_TOKEN environment variable set with your api to get it up and running.

 I suggest not using the utilities/gameslistutils.py as it is for personal use.
-There is also a reference to oscommands.py which is not included in this repo due to it being computer-specific.
+There is also a reference to oscommands.py which just runs fortune, if your machine has it.

 ## License